mcandre/elements-of-commit-style/surgical_strikes.md

 A version control systems is a scalpel: powerful, but must be kept clean.
 To get the most out of your version control system, you need to sterilize each commit.
 In a DVCS such as git, each commit should be sterilized before pushing to remote repositories.

+## Sterilize your working directory.

+Use `git status`, etc. to ensure your operating area is clean.
+If you have modifications, you may want to `git commit` or `git stash` them before continuing with other git operations.

+## Synchronize local and remote repositories.

+Decentralized version control systems such as git require constant, manual synchronization between local and remote repositories.
+If your local repo gets too out of date, you risk merge conflicts when you try to push new changes upstream.
+Push early, push often.
+(And pull early, pull often.)

 ## Commit only what you need.

-Use `git status`, `svn status`, etc., to confirm which modifications might be included in a commit.
+Use `git status`, etc., to confirm which modifications might be included in a commit.

 For example, split import statement reordering from logging improvements.
 Stage one of these as a commit dedicated to import statement reordering, and follow up with a second commit for logging improvements.